pre-commit/pre-commit-docker-flake8/README.md

 `pre-commit` by convention mounts the user's code at `/src` inside the container.
 The executable is fed relative path filename arguments.
-The hook may make changes to the files as the source is mounted read-only and the executables are run as the user
+The hook may make changes to the files as the source is mounted read-write and the executables are run as the user.

 A few key lines in the `Dockerfile` make this work: